Molecular polaritonics in dense mesoscopic disordered ensembles: Introduction

-The strength of light-matter coherent exchanges can be greatly enhanced when confined quantized light modes, such as provided by optical cavities, are utilized.
-For an ensemble of $N$ ideal two-level quantum emitters equally coupled to a delocalized cavity mode, a collective enhancement proportional to $N^{1/2}$ can be obtained~\cite{tavis1968exact}.
-This is evident in the scaling of the collective vacuum Rabi splitting (VRS) in cavity quantum electrodynamics (QED)~\cite{haroche1989cavity,berman1994cavity,walther2006cavity}.
-In the particular case where more complex quantum emitters, such as molecules, are collectively coupled to optical or plasmonic resonators, these standard results of cavity QED have been extensively invoked to describe the collective Rayleigh scattering loss from a cavity~\cite{golombek2020collective}, the modification of energy transfer and transport~\cite{schachenmayer2015cavity,feist2015extraordinary,zhong2016non,zhong2017energy,feist2017long,reitz2018energy}, charge transport~\cite{orgiu2015conductivity,hagenmuller2017cavity,hagenmuller2018cavity,zeb2020incoherent} or chemical reactions in the presence of strong light-matter interactions~\cite{galego2016suppressing,herrera2016cavity,herrera2020molecular,zhou2020polariton}.
-However, molecular polaritonics is characterized by quantum emitters with large inhomogenous broadening, coupled to local vibrational baths and with strong near-field interactions.
-For such imperfect, low quantum efficiency emitters cavity QED concepts are strongly modified.
-Analytical approaches are typically limited to only a few molecules and often with only one vibrational mode~\cite{herrera2017dark,neuman2018origin,zeb2018exact,reitz2019langevin}.
-At the numerical simulation level, the complexity of the many degrees of freedom that play an important role in tailoring the light-matter interaction renders such problems hard to solve even with extensive numerical simulations~\cite{pino2018tensor,groenhof2019tracking,mordovina2020polaritonic}.\\
+The strength of light-matter coherent exchanges is enhanced when confined light modes, such as provided by optical cavities, are utilized.
+For $\mathcal{N}$ ideal two-level quantum emitters, equally coupled to a cavity mode, a collective enhancement proportional to $\mathcal{N}^{1/2}$ can be obtained~\cite{tavis1968exact}.
+This is evident in the scaling of the collective vacuum Rabi splitting (VRS) in cavity quantum electrodynamics (cQED)~\cite{haroche1989cavity,berman1994cavity,walther2006cavity}.
+In the particular case where more complex emitters, such as \C{organic} molecules \C{(J-Aggregates, dye molecules, etc.)}, are collectively coupled to optical or plasmonic resonators, these standard results of cQED have been extensively invoked to describe the collective Rayleigh scattering loss from a cavity~\cite{golombek2020collective}, the modification of energy transfer and transport~\cite{schachenmayer2015cavity,feist2015extraordinary,zhong2016non,zhong2017energy,feist2017long,reitz2018energy}, charge transport~\cite{orgiu2015conductivity,hagenmuller2017cavity,hagenmuller2018cavity,zeb2020incoherent} or chemical reactions in the presence of strong light-matter interactions~\cite{galego2016suppressing,herrera2016cavity,herrera2020molecular,zhou2020polariton}.
+However, molecular polaritonics is characterized by emitters with large inhomogenous broadening, coupled to local vibrational baths and with strong near-field interactions, in which case analytical approaches are typically limited to only a few molecules and often with only one vibrational mode~\cite{herrera2017dark,neuman2018origin,zeb2018exact,reitz2019langevin}.
+The numerical complexity of treating many electronic and vibrational degrees of freedom renders such problems hard to solve even with extensive simulations~\cite{pino2018tensor,groenhof2019tracking,mordovina2020polaritonic}.\\